 In all honesty 98% of the time it's easy to spot obvious red flags.
-Everyone has the best intentions and things go smoothly.
+If everyone has the best intentions things tend to go smoothly.
 When those other 2% come up, all bets are off.
-While Upwork might get a slight edge here, it’s not by much.

 Fiverr vs Upwork for Clients